gunjandatta/gunjandatta.github.io/pages/dev/webpack.md

 ## Example Configurations

-Each library contains a `build` folder containing the JavaScript source code and a `dist` folder containing the bundled library.
+Each `gd-*` npm package contains a `build` folder containing the JavaScript source code and a `dist` folder containing the bundled library.
 By default, each package will default to the `build\index.js` source file.
 Any non-JavaScript file (.html, .scss, .css, .svg) has been compiled into JavaScript to ensure the consumption of the library is easier.

-**External Resources**

-WebPack allows you to reference libraries as an external resource.
-Below are examples for loading the libraries as an external source.

 ### gd-sprest